atom0s/patchLib/README.md

 # patchLib v3

-_**Please Note** This project is old and no longer supported.
+:warning: _**Please Note:** This project is old and no longer supported.
 The code base is over 12 years old.
 There are bugs and things are not optimized or coded in the best manner.
 I do not support or maintain this project any longer._

 ## Donations